 Ref.
-Criteria Requirements Work Undertaken DNV Findings 4a Periodical reporting In addition to reporting on the use of proceeds and the temporary investment of unallocated proceeds, issuers should discussions with Lloyds.
+Criteria Requirements Work Undertaken DNV Findings 4a Periodical reporting proceeds and the temporary investment of unallocated proceeds, issuers should provide at least annually a list of projects to which Loan proceeds have been below, we had several discussions with Lloyds.
+Evidence reviewed: discussions with Lloyds.
 Lloyds has confirmed that the Group will regularly review continuing achievement of the Sustainable Business Financing thresholds through its ongoing relationship management with the client.
-This review will be additionally independent and reviewed by the Group, as well as by the Relationship Management/Deal Team. provide at least annually a list of projects to which Loan proceeds have been allocated including - when possible with regards to confidentiality and/or competitive considerations - a brief description of the projects and the amounts disbursed, as well as the expected environmental or social sustainable impact.
-Evidence reviewed: Lloyds Sustainable Financing Framework.
-On the basis of the evidence reviewed, it is DNV's opinion that Lloyds' commitment to regularly reviewing a client's Sustainable Business Financing thresholds goes towards the reporting requirements of the GLP and SLP.
+This review will be additionally independent and reviewed by the Group, as well as by the Relationship Management/Deal Team. - when possible, fidentiality and/or erations - a brief projects and the passible as well as the ental or social On the basis of the evidence reviewed, it is DNV's opinion that Lloyds' commitment to regularly reviewing a client's Sustainable Business Financing thresholds goes towards the reporting requirements of the GLPs and SLPs. allocated including - when possible, with regards to confidentiality and/or competitive considerations - a brief description of the projects and the amounts disbursed, as well as the expected environmental or social sustainable impact.
 For Sustainable Business Financing which is a combination of Use of Proceeds and/or Sustainability-linked financing, the applicable Use of Proceeds and/or Sustainability-linked financing requirements will apply as per the Framework.